NunoSempere/clarivoyance/list/index.md

 - ★ AI Governance survey 58: In 2025/2030/2035 what proportion of leading labs will have a policy of measuring how much their internal culture values criticism?

 - ★ AI Governance survey 59: In 2025/2030/2035 what proportion of leading labs will have a person responsible for making their hiring more inclusive and increasing the diversity of their work-force?
-  - Note: Interesting forecasting question + correlates with politization of AI.
+  - Note: Interesting forecasting question + correlates with politicization of AI.
 But also feels a bit distracting.

 - ★★★ (FT) AI Governance survey 60: In 2025/2030/2035 what proportion of leading labs will have 'independent safety and ethics advisory boards'?
   - Reference: see p.21 [here](https://arxiv.org/pdf/2305.07153.pdf).

-- ★ AI Governance survey 61: By 2025/2030/2035 what proportion of non-Chinese leading labs will 'report to an international non-governmental organisation (INGO) that is publicly committed to human rights and democratic values.'? (quotation from p.22: https://arxiv.org/pdf/2305.07153.pdf)
+- ★ AI Governance survey 61: By 2025/2030/2035 what proportion of non-Chinese leading labs will 'report to an international non-governmental organization (INGO) that is publicly committed to human rights and democratic values.'? (quotation from p.22: https://arxiv.org/pdf/2305.07153.pdf)

 - ★ AI Governance survey 62: In 2025/2030/2035 what proportion of leading labs will 'have an independent board of directors with technical AI safety expertise who have the mandate to put the benefits for society above profit and shareholder value'? (quotation from p.22: https://arxiv.org/pdf/2305.07153.pdf)